 Entering its 10th year, it’s almost inevitable that iVolunteer would bring back The Go Volunteer Expo.
 After all, it’s the perfect event for our NGO partners and Filipinos from all walks of life to just meet each other and discover what it is that they have in common.

 An opportunity to make a difference

-Go Volunteer allowed our fellow Filipinos to see just how diverse the volunteering community is in our country, which is something that really brought joy to the those who came to the event looking to sign up.
+Go Volunteer allowed our fellow Filipinos to see just how diverse the volunteering community is in our country, which is something that really brought joy to those who came to the event looking to sign up.

 A common challenge for those who want to volunteer is finding an organization that reflects their passion or advocacy.
 The Expo, of course, took that hurdle away as it hosted 25 NGOs that offered a variety of opportunities that guests were able to freely choose from.

 There were also events and entertainment booths that welcomed curious mall goers to the neatly setup Glorietta Activity Center.
-Which, in turn, led them to discover volunteerism in a way that’s very refreshing and interactive.
+Which, in turn, led them to discover volunteerism in a way that’s refreshing and interactive.
 In fact, the two-day event managed to draw hundreds of new volunteer registrations on our website alone.

 A day to honor our partners and fellow volunteers